matomo-org/matomo/tests/README.md

 #### Keep OmniFixture up to date

-Remember to update the [Omnifixture SQL dump](https://github.com/piwik/piwik/blob/master/tests/resources/OmniFixture-dump.sql.gz) whenever you make any change to any fixture.
+Remember to update the [Omnifixture SQL dump](https://github.com/piwik/piwik/blob/master/tests/resources/OmniFixture-dump.sql) whenever you make any change to any fixture.
 You can use:

     ./console tests:setup-fixture OmniFixture --sqldump=OmniFixture-dump.sql
-    cat OmniFixture-dump.sql | gzip > tests/resources/OmniFixture-dump.sql.gz

 Keeping the OmniFixture up to date makes it easier to see which tests fail after each small fixture change.